scap20744/onetrueleague/docs/index.md

 1. Regular Season
    1. Each Team's regular season schedule begins with one Matchup against each of the other Teams in the same Division (in arbitrary order), followed by one Matchup against each of the eight extradivisional Teams (in arbitrary order), followed by another Matchup against each of the other Teams in the same Division (in arbitrary order).
    1. At the conclusion of the regular season the Teams are ranked into the Final Standings according to their win-loss record against all other Teams.
-      1. *FIXME - tie breakers for standings*
+      1. Tiebreakers.
+In the event of a tie between two or more Teams in their overall win-loss record, a tiebreaker will be employed to assign each Team to a distinct position in the Final Standings.
+         1. Two Teams.
+If two Teams are tied, the following tiebreakers are applied, in order:
+            1. Head to head record.
+            1. Most points scored in all games.
+            1. Most points scored against in all games.
+            1. Coin Flip to be conducted by Commissioner and witnessed by at least one Owner of a Team not involved in the tiebreaker.
+         1. Three or more Teams.
+If three or more Teams are tied, the following tiebreakers are applied, in order:
+            1. Head to head record in games played between the tied Teams.
+            1. Most points scored in all games played between the tied Teams.
+            1. Most points scored in all games.
+            1. Most points scored against in all games played between the tied Teams.
+            1. Most points scored against in all games.
+            1. Drawing of Lots to be conducted by Commissioner and witnessed by at least one other Owner of a Team not involved in the tiebreaker.
 1. Playoffs
    1. The playoffs are organized as a four-team, two-round, single elimination tournament.
-The first round is played in week 15 of the season; the second round (the Championship Matchup) is played in week 16 of the season.
+The first round (Semifinal) is played in week 15 of the season; the second round (Championship) is played in week 16 of the season.
    1. Playoff Matchups may not end in a tie.
+In the event that the opposing Teams in a playoff Matchup earn equal Scores, Matchup tiebreakers will be applied to determine the winner of the Matchup (see §7.2 "Scoring" for further detail).
    1. Four Teams advance to the Playoffs.
-      1. The winner of each Division advances to the playoffs, as determined by the Team's win-loss record against Teams in the same division.
+      1. The winner of each Division advances to the playoffs, as determined by the Team's overall win-loss record.
-         1. *FIXME - what are the tie-breakers if the divisonal record is the same?*
+         1. Tiebreakers.
+In the event of a tie, a tiebreaker will be employed to determine the Division winner.
+            1. Two Teams.
+If two Teams are tied, the following tiebreakers are applied, in order:
+               1. Head to head record.
+               1. Best win-loss record in games played within the Division.
+               1. Most points scored in all games.
+               1. Most points scored in Division games.
+               1. Most points scored against in all games.
+               1. Most points scored against in Division games.
+               1. Coin Flip to be conducted by Commissioner and witnessed by at least one other Owner of a Team not involved in the tiebreaker.
+            1. Three or more Teams.
+If three or more Teams are tied, the following tiebreakers are applied, in order:
+               1. Head to head record in games played between the tied Teams.
+               1. Best win-loss record in games played within the Division.
+               1. Most points scored in all games between tied Teams.
+               1. Most points scored in Division games.
+               1. Most points scored against in all games between tied Teams.
+               1. Most points scored against in Division games.
+               1. Drawing of Lots to be conducted by Commissioner and witnessed by at least one other Owner of a Team not involved in the tiebreaker.
-      1. From among the Teams that did not win their division, the Team at the top of the Final Standings advances to the playoffs as a wildcard.
+      1. From among the Teams that did not win their Division, the Team with the best position in the Final Standings advances to the playoffs as a wildcard.
-   1. *FIXME - how are the playoff Matchups seeded?*
+   1. Playoff Seeding
+      1. The four playoff Teams will be seeded as follows: seeds #1 through #3 will be awarded to the three Division winners in order of their position in the Final Standings; seed #4 will be awarded to the wildcard.
+      1. The Playoff Semifinal will take place in the following format: #1 Seed vs. #4 Seed; #2 Seed vs. #3 Seed.
+      1. The Championship will take place between the two winners of the Playoff Semifinal.

 ## 7. Matchups

 1. Roster Format
    1. Each Team has a roster of players.
 Unless otherwise stated in these Bylaws, each Team's roster may never include more than 14 players.
+      1. For the 2020 season, each Team's roster may include one additional player.
+         1. This player must have an "Out" or "Injured Reserve" injury designation.
+When this player loses the required injury designation, the Team's roster must be adjusted to remove a player unless another player on the roster carries the required injury designation.
+         1. This player may not be added to the Lineup of their Team.
-   1. Each player is assigned one position.
+   1. Each player is assigned one or more positions.
    1. Each player may be on at most one roster at any time.
    1. For each Matchup, each Team's Owner must set in the Website a valid Lineup consisting of exactly one QB, two RB's, two WR's, one TE, one K, and one DST drawn from the Team's roster.
       1. Each player on a roster Locks at the kickoff of their NFL game for the week.
 A player may not be added or removed from the Lineup once they are Locked.
 All players unlock following the final NFL game of each week.
       1. If following the final NFL game of the week a Team has failed to set a valid Lineup, that Team forfeits its Matchup for that week.
-Players still earn points (*FIXME: is this true?
-It influences points-based standings tiebreakers.*), but the Team records a loss (and their opponent records a win) regardless of the final Scores of the Matchup.
+Players still earn points, but the Team records a loss (and their opponent records a win) regardless of the final Scores of the Matchup.
       1. A rostered player being on NFL bye, injured reserve, suspension, or not playing for any other reason does not disqualify him from being added to the Lineup at the allowed times.
 If in a Lineup, such players count towards the positional requirements of a valid Lineup.
+      1. Players on a Team's roster but not in its Lineup comprise the Team's Bench for the Matchup.
    1. A Team's roster persists into the offseason following the conclusion of the Championship Matchup until it is cleared at the start of the following season's Draft.

 1. Scoring
    1. The total points earned by each Team's Lineup through the final NFL game of the week is the Team's Score for the Matchup.
    1. In each Matchup, the Team whose Score is greater is the winner; the other Team is the loser.
 If the Scores earned by both Teams in a Matchup are equal, the Matchup ends in a tie (if permitted).
       1. If a Matchup is not permitted to end in a tie, but both Teams have an equivalent Score, then the following tie-breakers are used:
-         1. *FIXME - what are the tie-breakers?*
+         1. Most points earned by the Team's Bench.
+         1. Coin Flip to be conducted by the Commissioner and witnessed by at least one other Owner of a Team not involved in the Matchup.
    1. Players earn points according to the following rules.
-Fractional points are never earned.
+Fractional points are earned for yardage-based scoring rules.
       1. QB/RB/WR/TE/K:
          1. Passing
             1. Every 25 passing yards = 1pt